 Lydia Goldblatt

-GRAIN are excited to be working with photographer Lydia Goldblatt, for the commission ‘Fugue.
+GRAIN commissioned photographer Lydia Goldblatt, for her project ‘Fugue.
 The work focuses on the family, private and close public spaces and intimacy as she looks at questions of mothering, community, love, loss and time.
 The work is made in the family home, the community of nearby streets and is shot on film.
 In this body of work texts by the artist play an equally important role as the photographs.

 The collaboration began in 2020, as part of a series of bursaries and commissions that were awarded in response to Covid 19, for more information please click here.